-- 1. When a student is troubled by an incident that occurs with another community member, they should speak with the other community member to try to resolve the issue. \\ An exception to this process is in the case of sexual harassment or any other conflict in which there is a risk of harm to oneself or others, whether real or perceived.
-In such cases it is advised that the grievant cease any contact or communication with the presumed respondent and report to the Title IX coordinator (either the CBO, Patrick O'Leary, or, in the CBO's absence, the Assistant Dean and Registrar, Lyndsey Reed), deputies, other appropriate PSR employee, or local authorities. - 2.
-If the issue is not resolved between the two community members, the grievant (the student) should consult the Assistant Dean and Registrar, Lyndsey Reed, and/or Director of Community Life, Ann Jefferson, in order to review existing student and institutional policies that may address the complaint more specifically.
+When a student is troubled by an incident that occurs with another community member, they should speak with the other community member to try to resolve the issue. \\ An exception to this process is in the case of sexual harassment or any other conflict in which there is a risk of harm to oneself or others, whether real or perceived.
+In such cases it is advised that the grievant cease any contact or communication with the presumed respondent and report to the Title IX coordinator (either the CBO, Patrick O'Leary, or, in the CBO's absence, the Assistant Dean for Academic Affairs and Registrar, Lyndsey Reed), deputies, other appropriate PSR employee, or local authorities.